durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 In comparison, eating is reported far more equally (see below) with both men and women consistently reporting eating as a main activity in between 11 and 14 percent of episodes.

-Table: Weighted proportion of episodes reported as eating as a main activity by men and women (with 95% CI)
+Table: UK: Weighted proportion of episodes reported as eating as a main activity by men and women (with 95% CI)

 Sex      Survey   % episodes    2.5%   97.5%
 ------  -------  -----------  ------  ------